Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Background

 The OAT method is based on the idea of coarsely approximating the gradient of the response surface of a model around a reference point in parameter space in a finite difference fashion~\cite{razavi_what_2015}.
 This is generally achieved by spanning a parameter space with minimum and maximum values for each considered parameter and then varying each parameter separately around its nominal value.
 By design, this approach cannot account for interactions of parameter combinations, since multiple parameters are never varied concomitantly.

 The much bigger concern according to Saltelli et al.~\cite{saltelli_why_2019}, however, is that the OAT method leaves the defined parameter space vastly underexplored.
 Varying parameters individually around their nominal value limits the exploration of the parameter space to a ``hypercross'' structure.
 In high-dimensional parameter spaces, this hypercross has neglectable coverage when compared to the entire volume of the space.
 This problem is illustrated well by imagining the enveloping hypersphere of the hypercross (Fig.~\ref{fig:OAT-parameter-space}) and computing volume ratios between the sphere and the entire parameter space.
-In 10 dimensions, one would obtain a volume ratio of $2.5\cdot 10^{-3}$, which is a very generous upper bound estimate considering the hypercross constitutes only a miniscule fraction of the enveloping hypersphere.
+In 10 dimensions, one would obtain a volume ratio of $2.5\cdot 10^{-3}$, which is a very generous upper bound estimate considering the hypercross constitutes only a very small fraction of the enveloping hypersphere.
 Therefore, the OAT approach leaves most of the parameter space unexplored for higher dimensional problems.
+For the sake of clarity, we complement these theoretical considerations with an illustrative example from literature in \ref{app3}.

 Due to these limitations, OAT methods are considered unsuitable for nonlinear models~\cite{saltelli_why_2019, saltelli_how_2010, czitrom_one-factor-at--time_1999}.
 Their simplicity and ease of use make them a widely employed choice regardless, especially in battery research.